papermerge/documentation/src/Installation/docker-compose.rst

 is that frontend is a separate application.
 Frontend interacts with backend via REST API.

 .. note:: Frontend is written in JavaScript, CSS and HTML.
-Frontend is executed in web browser.
+Frontend runs in web browser.
 Here is `frontend repository`_.